qmk/qmk_firmware/keyboards/dz60/keymaps/weeheavy_2.25_lshift/README.md

 Specialities:

-* F1-F12 keys when holding FN1
+* F1-F12 keys when holding FN
-* Movement cluster on the right hand side
 * Multimedia cluster on the bottom right
 * RGB config on the left hand side
 * Reset key on ESC and backslash location
+* Brightness control top right
 * Additional "B" key (a learning from my mistakes)